 Your attorney can help you better understand the monetary value of the injury you have suffered.
 Remember, there are an array of factors that go into this calculation, so it isn’t typically something you can figure out on your own.

 As you can see, there are several factors to consider to ensure you get the workers’ compensation benefits you need and deserve.
-If you need help with your case, contact Scott J. Sternberg & Associates, P.A. by calling (561) 687-5660.
+If you need help with your case, contact Sternberg / Forsythe, P.A. by calling (561) 687-5660.